cetic/helm-microservice/README.md

 ### Install the chart

-Install the microseAboutrvice helm chart with a release name `my-release`:
+Install the microservice helm chart with a release name `my-release`:

 ```bash
 helm install my-release cetic/microservice